xournalpp/xournalpp.github.io/docs/guide/tools/latex.md

 will use the command `\huge` to increase the font size, which cannot be done in math mode.

-## Enhanced LaTeX tool in Xournal++ 1.1.0+dev

-The LaTeX tool has recently been extended making it much more configurable.
-Most importantly a customizable template has been implemented, where you can load packages and define macros.
-Moreover a LaTeX settings panel has been added, where you choose the template, specify the LaTeX generation command and test your LaTeX configuration.
-The extension is only available in version 1.1.0+dev.

-## Customization of the template
+## Customization of the template {: #template }

+The LaTeX formulas are rendered by substituting the user-provided formula (along with other information like tool color) into a _template file_.
+The template file to use can be changed in the LaTeX tab of the Preferences window.

 A default LaTeX template is provided under the name `default_template.tex`.
-By default it is pre-selected in the LaTeX settings panel.
 Clicking on it, you will find its location in your file system.
 On Linux systems it will typically be stored in
 `/usr/share/xournalpp/resources`.

-To generate a custom LaTeX template, make a copy of the default template, save it under a different name and start customizing it by adding packages and macros.
+To generate a custom LaTeX template, make a copy of the default template, save it under a different name, and custommize it.
 Some suggestions are listed here:

 - Include the [**graphicx** package](https://ctan.org/pkg/graphicx) by adding `\usepackage{graphicx}` to your template file.
 As an example this will give you the possibility to add rotated text via a LaTeX formula like